sifive/fpga-shells/README.md

 The goal of the fpga-shell system is to reduce the number of wrappers to have only one for each physical device rather than one for every combination of physical device and core configuration.

-Each shell consists of Overlays which use dependency injection to create and connect interfaces in FPGADesign (located in `federation/src/main/scala/subsystem`) to the toplevel shell module.
+Each shell consists of Overlays which use dependency injection to create and connect interfaces in an FPGADesign to the toplevel shell module.

 Most devices already have an overlay defined for them in `src/main/scala/shell[/xilinx]`.
 If you're using a Xilinx device, you'll probably want to use the xilinx-specific overlay